observatorycontrolsystem/observatorycontrolsystem.github.io/components/science_archive.md

 # Science Archive

 This Django application manages archival and retrieval of an observatory's data products.
-It features a REST API for retrieving metadata and download links for data products, and also for submitting metadata and data products for upload to a cloud or local filestore.
+It features a REST API for retrieving metadata and download links for data products, and also for submitting metadata for data products that have been uplodaded to a cloud or local filestore.
 For the complete list of filterable FITS header values, check out the [API specification]({% link api/science_archive.md %}).

 ## Ingester Library